hauchongtang/ExpenseTracker/README.md

    NODE_ENV=production
    PORT=5000`

 To start the app locally, run `npm run dev` in console which starts up both frontend and backend concurrently.
+Remove the Auth wrapper from index.js in client folder and App.js to remove Auth0.

 ## Features
 #### Functional :smile:
+* Support for mobile devices
+> On iOS devices, visit site on Safari Browser and click the share icon and add page to homescreen

+* Dark/ Light Mode with remember function or will set based on device default settings
 * Add an item and its expense/ income
-* Delete item object
+* Delete item
-* Displays account balance + income & expense values
+* Displays account balance on a pie chart + income & expense values
+* Auth0 login

 #### W.I.P
-* User credientials
-* JWT authentication (backend done --> see loginFunction branch)
-* Interactive dashboard --> Charts and graphs you name it!
+* Fix chart grid font color in dark mode

 ## Status --> Running
 [![forthebadge](https://forthebadge.com/images/badges/60-percent-of-the-time-works-every-time.svg)](https://forthebadge.com)